 By successfully completing this course you will be able to:

-- · Understand what Data Mining is and where it is applicable - Distinguish Data Mining from Data Warehousing, OLAP, and Query Processing - Study Data Mining techniques, including Classification, Association Rule Mining, Clustering, etc. - · Apply practical examples using WEKA and Oracle
+- Describe what Data Mining is and where it is applicable. - Study Data Mining techniques, including Classification, Association Rule Mining, Clustering, etc. - Apply practical examples using Weka and JMP Pro.

 Course Outline